GiulioRusso/Impossible-Pacman/README.md

 Ghosts can change their direction only when they have arrived on a node of the map.

 If Pacman dies or the level is completed, the cycle resets.
 Additionally, when only 20 pieces of food remain, Blinky permanently enters Scatter mode.
+Ghosts are slightly faster than Pacman.

 When Pacman eats a power pellet, all ghosts enter Frightened mode.
 In this mode, ghosts turn blue, move more slowly, and can be eaten by Pacman for extra points.
 Their movement logic also changes—they reverse their current direction and start moving randomly.